-You might have legacy objects and libraries that cannot be rebuilt, either because you do not have the source code, or because the old objects must not be rebuilt (for example, for qualification or certification reasons).
-Therefore, you must inspect the legacy objects to check whether they preserve eight-byte alignment or not.
+- You might have legacy objects and libraries that cannot be rebuilt for the following reasons: - You do not have the source code. - The old objects must not be rebuilt (for example, for qualification and certification reasons).

+If you have objects and libraries that cannot be rebuilt, then you must inspect them to check whether they preserve eight-byte alignment or not.

 Use fromelf -c to disassemble the object code.
-C/C++ code that is compiled with ADS 1.1 or later normally preserves eight-byte alignment, but assembled code does not
+C/C++ code that is compiled with ADS 1.1 or later normally preserves eight-byte alignment, but assembled code does not.